Therapeutic Supervised Visitation Attorneys Morris County NJ

 When is therapeutic supervised visitation appropriate?

 There are very specific scenarios in which it is appropriate to have therapeutic supervised visitation as part of the divorce and custody proceedings.
-When allegations of child abuse or sexual abuse have led to a police investigation, there will almost definitely be therapeutic supervised visitations, in order that the mental health professional assigned to the case can monitor the relationship between parent and children and ensure that the child is and feels safe in the presence of the parent.
+When allegations of child abuse or sexual abuse have led to a police investigation, there will almost definitely be therapeutic supervised visitations, in order that the mental health professional assigned to the case can monitor the relationship between parent and children and ensure that the children are and feel safe in the presence of the parent.

 While the primary role of the professionals present at the visits is to ensure the safety of the child and monitor the visits, this mental health provider can also serve as a support to the parent, offering suggestions and techniques for how to build a secure and healthy bond with their children.